burgess01/PerformanceMetrics/writing/reflection.md

 ### What steps would you take if you were asked to re-implement this project in Python or C?

 If I was to re-implement this project in Python or C, I would use my same general format while changing syntax and the imports used.
-So, for example, I would write the same general test case format in python, but instead of using the table syntax in Go, I would change it out for the parameterized testing in pytest for Python.
+So, for example, I would write the same general test case format in python, but instead of using the table syntax in Go, I would change it out for the parameterized testing in py test for Python.